jgibson2/solar-wind-rec-scripts/README.md

 # solar-wind-rec-scripts
-Scripts for parsing and plotting data for EN310 Techncial Writing project.
+Scripts for parsing and plotting data for EN310 Technical Writing project.